Phone: (512) 245-1945

 I am a biological anthropologists with a research focus on developing and testing forensic anthropological methods for reconstructing biological profiles, trauma patterns, and the post mortem interval.
 I also use long bone biomechanics to reconstruct activity patterns and behavior in past populations, and test hypotheses regarding changes in human skeletal morphology due to evolutionary and secular forces.
 I am also a dedicated teacher and mentor with experience directing undergraduate and graduate (MA, MS, PhD) students.

-Aitkenhead-Peterson, Jacqueline A., Michael B. Alexander, Joan A. Bytheway, David O. Carter, Daniel J. Wescott. in press.
+Aitkenhead-Peterson, Jacqueline A., Michael B. Alexander, Joan A. Bytheway, David O. Carter, Daniel J. Wescott.
+2015.
 Application of soil chemistry in forensic entomology.
 In Jeffery K. Tomberlin and M. Eric Benbow (eds.)
 International Dimensions and Frontiers in Forensic Entomology.

-Wescott, Daniel J. in press.
+Wescott, Daniel J. 2014.
 The relationship between long bone shape and terrestrial mobility patterns.
 In Kristian Carlson and Damiano Marchi (eds.).
 Mobility: Interpreting Behavior from Skeletal Adaptations and Environmental Interactions.
-New York: Springer.
+New York: Springer, pp 111-132.

-Wescott, Daniel J. in press.
+Wescott, Daniel J. 2014.
 Reconstructing habitual activities by biomechanical analysis of long bones.
 In Douglas Owsley and Richard L. Jantz (eds.).
 Kennewick Man: Scientific Interpretation of an Ancient American Skeleton.
-College Station: Texas A&M Press.
+College Station: Texas A&M Press, pp 232-248.

 Anderson, Derek, Timothy Havens, Christian Wagner, James Keller, Melissa Anderson, and Daniel Wescott. in press.
 Extension of the fuzzy integral for general fuzzy set-valued information.
 Transactions on Fuzzy Systems.